parton-quark/Multiplexed_HGP/README.md

 - itertools

 ## Citation
-ArXiv submission is available at [HERE]([To be updated](https://arxiv.org/abs/2406.08832)).
+ArXiv submission is available at [HERE](https://arxiv.org/abs/2406.08832).
 For the citation of this work, please use this bibtex file.

 ```
 @misc{nishio2024multiplexed,